Second Council of Ephesus: Opening proceeding

+The allegation of the blank papers has no proof at all.
+No one mentioned it for two years after the council (449-451), even after the passing of Emperor Theodosius II in 450 AD.
+In the opening of the first session of Chalcedon (451), many allegations against Dioscorus were listed; none of which was the blank papers.

 The papal legate Hilarius uttered a single word in Latin, "Contradicitur", annulling the sentence in Leo's name.
 He then escaped with difficulty.
 Flavian and Eusebius of Dorylaeum appealed to the pope, and their letters, only lately discovered, were probably taken by Hilarus to Rome, which he reached by a devious route.
+In his letter to Pulcheria, Hilarus complained that Dioscorus had the roads and docks watched to prevent him from escaping Ephesus, so he had to find a way through the rough country.

 It was said Dioscorus had previously gathered 1000 monks, telling them to wait outside the church during the council and to come when he called them.
 When Dioscorus began to read the sentence of condemnation against Flavian and Eusebius, some bishops went up to Dioscorus, asking him not to.
 Dioscorus called the guards, and the 1000 monks who were waiting outside with some soldiers came in and charged at Flavian and his followers.
 Flavian ran to the altar and grabbed hold of it for his life.
 The soldiers and monks forcefully took him from the altar beating him, kicking him and then whipping him.
+At Chalcedon, Bishop Diogenes of Cyzicus claimed that, while Flavian was being beaten, Barsumas exclaimed "Strike him dead!"

 Flavian was deported into exile and died from his wounds a few days later in Lydia.
 His body was buried in obscurity.
 It was not until Flavius Marcianus called the Council of Chalcedon that Flavian's body was buried with honour in Constantinople.
 No more of the Acts were read at Chalcedon.
 However, Theodoret, Evagrius and others note that the Council voted to depose Theodoret himself, Domnus, and Ibas, Bishop of Edessa, Mesopotamia.